Gift Cards Loyalty Return Policy

 Does Sashimi DC's Bluefin Tuna contain mercury?

-Yes, like all tuna, Bluefin contains some mercury — but Sashimi DC’s Goto Islands Bluefin is ranch-raised from wild-caught juvenile seed stock (天然種苗) and reaches harvest size in 2–3 years.
+Yes, like all tuna, Bluefin contains some mercury — but Sashimi DC's Goto Islands Bluefin is farm-raised from wild-caught juvenile seed stock (天然種苗) and reaches harvest size in 2–3 years.
 Wild-caught Bluefin can take up to 15 years to mature, accumulating mercury throughout that time.
 The shorter grow-out period means measurably lower mercury bioaccumulation compared to fully wild-caught Bluefin.
 Adults in good health can enjoy Bluefin in moderate quantities as part of a varied diet.
 Pregnant women, nursing mothers, and young children should follow FDA guidelines on tuna consumption.